MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ## Configure a session timeout for guest users

-Requiring guests to authenticate on a regular basis can reduce the possibility of unknown users accessing your organization's content if a guest's device is not kept secure.
+Requiring guests to authenticate on a regular basis can reduce the possibility of unknown users accessing your organization's content if a guest user's device is not kept secure.
 You can configure a session timeout conditional access policy for guest users in Azure AD.

-To configure guest session timeout
+To configure a guest session timeout policy
 1. In Microsoft Azure, search for *Conditional access*.
 2. On the **Conditional Access - Policies** blade, click **New policy**.
 3. In the **Name** box, type *Guest session timeout*.